vuejs/rfcs/active-rfcs/0000-global-api-change.md

 - The transformation is straightforward (as seen in the basic example).
 - Moved methods can be replaced with stubs that emit warnings to guide migration.
 - A codemod can also be provided.
+- For `config.ingoredElements`, a compat shim can be easily provided.